 Updates: There’s been a lot of confusion on the 3.x spec because of a lot renaming of old standards.
 For instance USB 3.0 with 5Gbits/s got renamed to USB 3.1 Gen 1 and then renamed again to USB 3.2 Gen 1.
 Similarly 10Gbits/s USB 3.1 Gen 2, got renamed to USB 3.2 Gen 2.

-While there’s no official release date for USB 4.0, the standard is speculated to be announced in 2020 and is expected to boast data transfer speeds of up to 100 Gb/s.
-That’s about 5 times faster than USB 3.2, the latest USB standard.
+USB 4.0 was released on 29, Aug 2019 by the USB Implementers Forum.
+Unlike the other earlier standards, it’s the only USB protocol that requires USB Type C connector.
+It handles data transfer speeds of up to 100 Gb/s.
+That’s about 5 times faster than USB 3.2.
 Right now, even the fastest hard drives are not even able to max out USB 3.X speeds.
 Even super fast SSDs read/write speeds max at roughly 6 Gbps like the Samsung 850 Pro or SanDisk Extreme Pro.
 So there’s really no point of increasing USB speeds until hard drives become faster.

 Key features of the USB4 solution include:

 - Two-lane operation using existing USB Type-C cables and up to 40 Gbps operation over 40 Gbps certified cables.